eshouppe/study_in_regression/README.md

 * Create a full stack data analysis software with:

-  * Simple but responsive front-end built out from Google's web starter kit
+  * Simple but responsive front-end
   * Routing with Python Flask
   * Python services layer
   * Database TBD but likely MongoDB